 - Hrvatski Jezični Portal offers search over the largest dictionary database of Croatian language (the Novi Liber dictionary database)

-- The Miroslav Krleža Institute of Lexicography offers access to a series of on-line lexicons
+- The Miroslav Krleža Institute of Lexicography offers access to a series of on-line lexicons, including the Dictionary of Croatian Exonyms

 - hrLex is the largest inflectional lexicon of Croatian language, consisting of 186,743 lexemes and 6,428,577 entries; it is searchable through the CLARIN.SI web interface (Anonymous login, Lexicon)